22 Best Places To Visit Outside London For Day Trips

 If the weather is nice, head to Bute Park in the heart of the city and enjoy the beautiful gardens and champion trees in the park.

 Multiple trains operate from London to Cardiff daily, as well as coach tours.
-If you prefer to travel by train, the journey takes from 2 hours from London’s Paddington Station.
+If you prefer to travel by train, the journey takes 2 hours from London’s Paddington Station.
 Check train prices and availability on Trainline and Omio.

 14. Lincoln, Lincolnshire